 Also, be sure that the frogs are not ingesting the sand or gravel when feeding.
 If this occurs, you can try a different size of gravel, or employ a small saucer on top of the gravel.
 This smart solution involves using forceps or a dropper to place the food items directly onto the smooth surface of the underwater saucer.

 Food and Water

-Dwarf clawed frogs are bottom feeders and should be fed sinking foods.
-Live frozen foods or freeze-dried foods can be used, and a variety is probably best.
-Pet dwarf clawed frogs should be fed once or twice a day.
+Dwarf clawed frogs are bottom feeders so they should be fed sinking foods.
+Live or frozen foods or freeze-dried foods can be used, and rotating through a variety works best.
+Bloodworms, tubifex worms, daphnia, brine shrimp, blackworms, or chopped (bite-sized) earthworms will be accepted.
+Dwarf clawed frogs gulp the food and swallow it whole.
+These frogs rarely accept flaked food; some will accept pelleted food (frog-specific pellets), but these dissolving items can quickly foul the water.
+Your pet dwarf clawed frogs should be fed once or twice a day.

-Common Health Problems
+Common Health and Behavioral Problems

 Choosing Your Dwarf Clawed Frog

 Frogs can make lovely pets, but frogs in the wild are facing population declines and extinction largely as a result of human activities.
 Unfortunately, the pet trade is likely contributing to the worldwide amphibian extinction crisis along with the spread of a devastating infection by Chytrid fungus.

 For this reason, you should only buy frogs that you are sure are captive-bred locally and tested to show that they are free of disease.
 It may be impossible to find frogs that meet these conditions, but otherwise, wild-caught pet frogs may be contributing to the decline of wild frog populations.

 Similar Species to Dwarf Clawed Frogs